rmtew/peasauce/README.md

 ### Short Term Tasks

+- Right cursor key moves view to label of selected line's operand.
+Current address goes on viewed stack.
+- Left cursor key takes top address from viewed stack and moves view back to it.
+- Hitting enter on a line with a label allows the user to rename it.
+- Added save menu entry and Ctrl-S hotkey to allow the user to save the source code.

 #### Bugs

 * Disassembly: If f-line instruction has an invalid EA mode, disassemble as "dc.w $Fxxx".
-* UI: Should split blocks on all address discovery.
 * UI: Disassembly text label placement should not happen in UI, as UI should not be m68k specific.
 * UI: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.

 #### Functionality

+* Disassembly: DATA_TYPE_ASCII is not supported (calculate_line_count, get_line_number_for_address, get_address_for_line_number, get_file_line).
+* UI: Ala Resource, change the datatype of a block.
+* UI: Ala Resource, edit values.
+* UI: Ala Resource, change the numeric base of a value.
+* Disassembly: Collect together program disassembly data for saving and loading, ala .RS files.
-* Metadata: Track what addresses are referred to by other addresses to allow jumping around the source.
+* Metadata: Track what addresses are referred to by other addresses to allow browsing the source.
 * Disassembly: Display DBRA instead of DBF (is this right?).
 * Disassembly: Customisable display of either A7 or SP.
 * Disassembly: Jump table discovery / processing.